-In SQL, normally we can use either CREATE TABLE query or ALTER TABLE SQL statement to create a PRIMARY KEY Constraint for a table.
+In SQL, we usually use either CREATE TABLE query or ALTER TABLE SQL statement to create a PRIMARY KEY Constraint for a table.

 We can use the following syntax for this:

-The following query in SQL creates Primary Key on the PersonID column when we create Persons_Data table:
+The following query in SQL creates Primary Key on the PersonID column when we create the Persons_Data table.

 CREATE TABLE Persons_Data ( PersonID int NOT NULL, Name varchar(255) NOT NULL, Address varchar(255), Phone int, PRIMARY KEY (PersonID) );